 No jewelry is allowed to be worn in labs nor at the clinical sites.
-No visible body piercing (including the oral cavity) except the ear lobes.
-Visible tattoos (not covered by scrub attire) may prevent students from practicing at the clinical sites.
+No visible body piercing (including the oral cavity).
+Visible tattoos (not covered by scrub attire) may prevent students from practicing at specific clinical sites.
 Please see instructor if you have a visible tattoo.